Rightside-Two-0/Rightside_Two.0/README.md

 This is the Rightside Two.0.

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This intellectual property and all associated rights belongs exclusively to Rightside Two.0.
+This is intellectual property and all associated rights belongs exclusively to Rightside Two.0.